 According to the reviews, people struggled through the novel because of the eccentric writing.
-There many paragraphs that seemed out of place and paragraphs that would leaves english teachers raging.
+There many paragraphs that seemed out of place and paragraphs that would leaves English teachers raging.
 Also Jason’s narration can also lead to a lot of confusion because you are not sure if its him or the voices are talking.
-But I feel like Vaught used this style in order to demonstrate the mindset of a schizophrenic.
+But I feel like Vaught used this style in order to demonstrate the mindset of someone who has schizophrenia.
 Their minds are sometimes all over the place, and a bit disorganized–just like the writing style.
 It was smart for Vaught to utilize this style because it makes readers understand a person schizophrenia’s thinking process.

 Another great aspect is the accuracy of Jason’s mental disorder.
 Sometimes authors tend to either over-dramatize or fails to interpret mental illnesses, but Vaught did a tremendous job of depicting schizophrenia.
-As the reader, you are in Jason’s head, and you can truly feel the frustrations and confusions many schizophrenics has to endure.
+As the reader, you are in Jason’s head, and you can truly feel the frustrations and confusions many people with schizophrenia has to endure.
 Throughout the story, Jason feels like there’s special meaning of all his memories of Sunshine.
 Furthermore, he struggles with his memory, his constant repetition, and his voices are always manifesting themselves to put Jason down.
-All of these aspects are real symptoms of someone who is schizophrenic.
+All of these aspects are real symptoms of someone who is diagnosed with schizophrenia

 Now lets get to the nitty gritty.